 Ćevapi and pljeskavica

 Probably the most famous Balkan food, especially in Serbia and Bosnia, ćevapi can be found on virtually every corner of Belgrade, from expensive restaurants to fast food stores.
-The dish is made from minced meat that is grilled in a shape of small sausage.
-They are usually served in portions of of 5–10 pieces on a plate or in a flatbread (lepinja or somun), often with chopped onions, sour cream, kajmak, ajvar, feta cheese, minced red pepper and salt.
+The dish is made from minced meat that is grilled in a shape of a small sausage.
+They are usually served in portions of 5–10 pieces on a plate or in a flatbread (lepinja or somun), often with chopped onions, sour cream, kajmak, ajvar, feta cheese, minced red pepper and salt.
 The meat can be either beef, lamb or pork or mixed.

 Pljeskavica is pretty much the same meat as ćevapi, but grilled in a shape of a burger patty which is of much larger size from the western standards.
 Apart from standard pljeskavica, very popular variations are “Leskovačka” which is quite spicy, and “Gurman” for which preparation varies from place to place, but usually the meat patty has a melted cheese filling.

 Karađorđe’s Steak is a Serbian breaded cutlet dish.
 It is a rolled veal or pork steak, stuffed with kajmak, and then breaded and fried.
 It is served with roasted potatoes and tartar sauce.
 The steak is sometimes colloquially referred to as the maidens’ dream because of its phallic shape.

 Meat roasted on the spit

 Most commonly pork and lamb, but variations include beef, veal, goat and chicken.
 Another alternative way of preparation is “under sach”, where meat is slowly cooked in the specially dug out hole.
 In both options meat can be consummated hot or cold, normally with large portions of bread and a salad.